alexanderatallah/redbase/README.md

 A simple, fast, indexed, and type-safe database on top of Redis.
 Can be used as a queryable, browsable cache.

-## Features
+## Goals

 - **Simple**: less than 500 lines.
-No dependencies - for now, just `ioredis` as a peer.
+Only one dependency, `ioredis`.
 No modules.
-You can copy-paste the code if you want.
+You can copy-paste the code instead if you want.
 - **Fast**: Compared to optimized Postgres, 150% faster at paginating unindexed data.
 See [all benchmarks](#benchmarks) below.
-- **Indexed**: Supports hierarchical [tags](#tags), a lightweight primitive for indexing your data.
+- **Indexable**: Supports hierarchical [tags](#tags), a lightweight primitive for indexing your data.
-- **Browsable**: browser-friendly API included for paginating and browsing by tag.
+- **Browsable**: [browser-friendly API](#example-browsing-your-data) included for paginating and browsing by tag.

-_Non-features_
+_Non-goals_

 - No dependencies on Redis modules.
 Useful for deploying on platforms like [Upstash](https://upstash.com/).

-- Never calls "KEYS" on redis instance, which is expensive.
-Uses simple [set theory](https://github.com/alexanderatallah/redbase/blob/main/src/database.ts#L437) to implement query logic.
+- Never queries "KEYS" on your redis instance, which is expensive.
+Uses simple [set theory](https://github.com/alexanderatallah/redbase/blob/main/src/database.ts#L437) and data structures to implement query logic.

 In a few lines:
 ```ts